FranklinArruda/FranklinArruda/README.md

   <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=&pause=1000&color=BB8526&background=FFEF3000&width=435&lines=I+am+a+Software+Engineer+in+the+making;Dedicated+to+Writing+Clean+Code;Experienced+in+Java+and+Backend+Technologies" alt="Typing SVG" /></a>
 </p> -->

-BSc in Computing & IT (CCT College Dublin).
+BSc in Computing & IT.
 I work with **networking, cloud infrastructure, system security and software development**.
 I focus on building systems that are **secure, reliable, and practical, nothing more, nothing less.**

 Solving problems is what truly challenges me despite the setbacks along the way.